Cultural Awareness through Translation 3301-L3PA-CAT

 Assessment criteria

-The student's performance is assessed on the basis of the following: attentance and active participation in in-class activities, the quality of 4-5 home assignments (translations from English into Polish and vice-versa) and of the in-class translation (usually the last but one class in the semester)
+The student's performance is assessed on the basis of six home assignments (translations from English into Polish and from Polish into English).

 The retake consists in translating new extra texts equal in number to the translations the students failed to submit and/or for which s/he received negative grades.
 The submitted translations must obtain positive grades.